p829911/pdf-extract-data/README.md

   **function**:

-  The camelot package is not enough to display merged columns and rows; so preprocessing table for solving this problems.
+  The camelot package is not enough to display merged columns and rows, so preprocess table to solve this problem.

 <br>